Embodiment of Scarlet Devil: Gameplay

 Embodiment of Scarlet Devil is a vertically scrolling shooter.
-The game offers two playable characters to choose from, each having two shot types.
-Reimu Hakurei is more agile and can cover a wide area of the screen with weaker attacks, whereas Marisa Kirisame is more powerful to make up for her narrower attack spread.
+The game offers two playable characters to choose from, each having two distinct shot types with unique sub-weapons and bombs.
+Reimu A utilizes "Homing Amulets" that automatically track off-axis enemies alongside the "Fantasy Seal" (Musō Fūin) bomb, which excels at clearing basic enemies, while Reimu B pairs straight-firing "Persuasion Needles" with the "Evil-Sealing Circle" (Fūmarin) bomb, offering a highly balanced and defensive playstyle.
+On the other hand, Marisa A uses "Magic Missiles" and the "Stardust Reverie" bomb, providing concentrated power against bosses but limited screen coverage, while Marisa B features the penetrating "Illusion Laser" and the highly destructive "Master Spark" bomb.
 The player can enter "Focus Mode", which slows the player character to allow for more precision when dodging projectiles.
 Embodiment of Scarlet Devil is the last game in the series that does not show the player's hitbox while in Focus Mode—this is remedied in Perfect Cherry Blossom.
 The player has the option to use bombs, which will grant temporary invulnerability, clear the screen of enemy bullets and deal immense damage; however, bombs come in limited supply, meaning they must be used cautiously.
 Bombs act differently depending on the character and shot type chosen.
-If the player is hit by an enemy bullet and uses a bomb within a six frame window, they can avoid losing the game.
-Unique to Embodiment of Scarlet Devil, the amount of time in which a player can perform this technique is decreased each time it is successfully done.
+If the player is hit by an enemy bullet and uses a bomb within a six frame window, they can avoid losing their current life.
+Unique to Embodiment of Scarlet Devil, the amount of time in which a player can perform this technique is decreased each time it is done successfully until the player loses a life.

-Bosses and minibosses appear at the end and middle of the game's stages respectively.
+Bosses and minibosses appear at the end and middle of stages, respectively.
 Embodiment of Scarlet Devil is the first entry in the series to utilize the "Spell Card" system.
-Each boss in the game uses various attack phases, or Spell Cards, of which all are given a name, unlike the previous games' random attacks.
-These are used in a specific order depending on difficulty and character choice.
-Each Spell Card has its own countdown timer – defeating an enemy Spell Card before time runs out will grant a point bonus, and a further bonus is given if they are completed without any lives lost or bombs used.
-When a Spell Card times out, the boss switches to its next attack with no point bonus given.
+Each boss in the game possesses various attack phases denoted by a named spell card which change elements of the game: examples are changing projectile types and stopping the player's control temporarily.
+These represented by multiple lifebars in contrast to the previous games having just one lifebar for each boss's various phases.
+They are used in a specific order; depending on the chosen difficulty and chosen shot type, certain Spell Cards are swapped for completely different ones or skipped altogether.
+Each Spell Card has its own countdown timer: clearing it before time runs out will grant a point bonus, and a further bonus, a 'capture', is given if they are completed without any lives lost or bombs used; timing out will cause the boss to switch to its next attack with no bonus given.
 There are 64 Spell Cards in total, and they can be viewed in the "Score" menu once the player has encountered them.